yukiurt/yukiurt/README.md

 ### 🏃🏻‍♂️ About me
 I am an International Student currently in my second year of the Master of Applied Statistics and Data Science program.
 Expected to graduate in June 2025.
 I am originally from Tokyo, Japan, but I also grew up in Singapore, India and Germany.
-My undergrad was at Keio University, Major in Industrial and Systems Engineering.
+My undergrad was at Keio University, Majoring in Industrial and Systems Engineering.

 ### 🔗 Links